What Is The Adoption Process?

 For the expert and caring adoption coordinators at Lifetime Adoption, the adoption process includes a wide range of activities.
 Expectant mothers can choose from a variety of options to help them make the best decision for themselves and their babies.
 Lifetime helps women who come to us with their questions, such as “How does adoption work?” , “Is it too late for adoption?”, “How do I put a baby up for adoption?”, and “What if my child is already born, can I still do adoption?”

 Since 1986, Lifetime Adoption has been one of America’s leading adoption agencies.
 Over those years, we’ve created a successful program of open adoption.
-We provide ongoing support to birth mothers at no cost to them — ever.
+We help women find answers the questions above and provide ongoing support to birth mothers at no cost to them — ever.

 How Does the Adoption Process Work: Lifetime Adoption Agency